 You may be referred to an emergency department at a hospital if your pregnancy is at a later stage.

 However, bear in mind that light vaginal bleeding is relatively common during the first trimester (first 3 months) of pregnancy and doesn't necessarily mean you're having a miscarriage.

 What happens if you think you're having a miscarriage

 If you have the symptoms of a miscarriage, you'll usually be referred to a hospital for tests.
 In most cases, an ultrasound scan can show if you're having a miscarriage.

 When a miscarriage is confirmed, you'll need to talk to your doctor or midwife about the options for the management of the end of the pregnancy.

 Often the pregnancy tissue will pass out naturally in one or two weeks.
 Sometimes medication to help the passage of the tissue may be recommended, or you may have minor surgery to remove it.

 After a miscarriage

 A miscarriage can be an emotionally and physically draining experience.
 You may have feelings of guilt, shock and anger.

 Advice and support is available at this time from hospital counselling services and charity groups.
-You may also find it beneficial to have a memorial for your lost baby.
+You may also find it helpful to have a memorial for your lost baby.